19hours/sg-statutes/Acts/Chemical Weapons (Prohibition) Act.md

 (2) A national inspector may exercise any inspection power for the purposes of facilitating an inspection referred to in section 17.

-(3) For the purposes of subsection (1)(a), “observer” means an observer referred to in paragraph 12 of Article IX of the Convention, and includes any person authorised by the Director to observe the inspection.
+(3) In subsection (1)(a), “observer” means an observer referred to in paragraph 12 of Article IX of the Convention, and includes any person authorised by the Director-General to observe the inspection.

+[49/2007 wef 14/12/2007]

 ### Written directions

-19\.—(1) The Director may, by notice in writing, issue directions to any person for the purpose of facilitating any inspection under this Part.
+19\.—(1) The Director-General may, by notice in writing, issue directions to any person for the purpose of facilitating any inspection under this Part.

+[49/2007 wef 14/12/2007]

-(2) Any person who wilfully fails to comply with any direction given by the Director under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $6,000 or to imprisonment for a term not exceeding 12 months or to both.
+(2) Any person who wilfully fails to comply with any direction given by the Director-General under subsection (1) shall be guilty of an offence and shall be liable on conviction to a fine not exceeding $6,000 or to imprisonment for a term not exceeding 12 months or to both.

+[49/2007 wef 14/12/2007]

 ### Identification certificates

 20\.
-The Director shall issue to every international inspector and national inspector a certificate identifying him as such international inspector or national inspector, as the case may be.
+The Director-General shall issue to every international inspector and national inspector a certificate identifying him as such international inspector or national inspector, as the case may be.

+[49/2007 wef 14/12/2007]

 ### Warrant for national inspection